Keys to California Medical Practice Succession Planning

 Plan Ahead

-Savvy physician owners will try to uncover the unique talents and attributes that the other partners bring to the mix, even if these are different than the status quo.
-In Andrew’s years of experience with transitioning medical practices, he’s found that when the values are in sync, and owners soften from the notion that there’s just one way to do things, the transition is smoother and the outlook much more positive.
-A well-thought-out succession plan gives the physician owner the time to train a successor and be confident that they truly understand the medical practice.
+In Andrew’s years of experience with transitioning medical practices, he has found that when the values are in sync and owners are willing to shift their mindset from the notion that there’s just one way to do things, the transition is smoother and the outlook is much more positive.

 But you’re on your own with the dentist.

-There are Many Steps to Selling a Medical Practice
+There are Many Steps to Selling a Medical Practice in California

-There are many steps to successfully selling a medical practice.
-Andrew Rogerson specializes in helping healthcare business owners sell their business, including a medical practice and its many steps.
-This includes a practice valuation, creating a marketing strategy to find qualified buyers, and handling all transaction phases, including third-party finance for the Buyer, due diligence, and escrow.
+This includes a practice valuation and creating a marketing strategy to find qualified buyers.
+It also involves handling all transaction phases, including third-party finance for the Buyer, due diligence, and escrow.

 Facebook